carmenne/certification_java11_summary/hanumant/ch16_modules.md

 java --module-path . --module simpleinterest

+#### Read modules
 A module contains more packages.
 A module cannot access types from another modules unless they are made explicitly accessible.
 This is done via the export statement that is put in the module-info class.
-The export statement can only export packages.
+The *exports* statement can only export packages.
 All the public types from that package will be accessible from another modules.
 Accessing a module is called reading a module.